musooff/obama/README.md

             with youtube_dl.YoutubeDL(ydl_opts) as ydl:
                 ydl.download([video_urls[x]])
 ```
+The given code download videos with their subtitles as srt file.
+We need subtitles for the next stage of our work.
+An example video and subtitle is "Weekly Address - Extending and Expanding..." within directory.
 ## 2nd stage: Cutting videos by sentences

 ## 3rd stage: Speech Recognition
 ## 4th stage: Cutting words according to timestamp
 ## 5th stage: Downloading Lyrics and professional singer